Best Blue Chip Stocks: 21 Hedge Fund Top Picks

 Sign up

 Big-time investors are willing to pay up for complicated strategies offering exposure to uncorrelated assets.
 So it's not necessarily possible to tell from the outside if a hedge fund is providing its clients with the performance they expect.
-It's also important to know that hedging strategies by definition limit upside when stocks are rising.
-That helps explain the industry's tendency to underperform in a bull market

 Blue chip stocks: timing is everything

 As usual, hedge funds were heavily invested in most of the market's biggest and bluest of blue chip stocks – particularly Dow Jones stocks.
-Indeed, 12 of the 21 names listed below are components of the blue-chip barometer.
+Indeed, 13 of the 21 names listed below are components of the blue-chip barometer.

-That's partly a function of Dow stocks' massive market values and attendant liquidity, which, as noted, provide ample room for institutional investors to build or pare large stakes.
+That's partly a function of Dow stocks' massive market caps and attendant liquidity, which, as noted, provide ample room for institutional investors to build or pare large stakes.
 Big-name blue chip stocks also carry lower levels of reputational risk for professional money managers.
 It's a lot easier to justify holding a large stake in a Dow stock than a no-name small cap if restive clients start grumbling about their returns.

 Swipe to scroll horizontally

-Hedge funds' best blue chip stocks
+Hedge funds' top blue chip stocks

 Company (ticker)Number of hedge funds holdingNet change in hedge fund share ownership